Franco-Ezequiel-Marchegiani/country-quiz/README.md

 - What was your experience?
 My Experience doing this challenge, it was so comfortable, I learned a little more about the skills than I used to know, and i really had a good time making this web site :)

 - What have you learned/improved?
+I keep learning much more about react, API calling, good practices and the states of react and how pass it through the childs and fathers components.
+Also I learnd how set up the page into a hosting using Firebase to hold it in a server

 - Your wisdom? :)